 Responses to questions will shed light on existing issues, background information and organisational objectives and goals.
-Present yourself as the best candidate for the role.

-- Make sure that you do not ask questions that you can otherwise find answers for.
+• Make sure that you do not ask questions that you can otherwise find answers for.

-- It is essential that you prepare every possible response to your questions (yes, no and maybe) to support a continuous discussion flow and to present yourself in the best possible way.
+• It is essential that you prepare every possible response to your questions (yes, no and maybe) to support a continuous discussion flow and to present yourself in the best possible way.

-- Asses the need to address issues or ask certain questions.
+• Asses the need to address issues or ask certain questions.
 Do not repeat questions.

-FIVE IMPORTANT EXECUTIVE INTERVIEW QUESTIONS
+IMPORTANT EXECUTIVE INTERVIEW QUESTIONS:

 1. Why is this position vacant?